osisoft/Edge-Data-Store-Docs/content/sds/read-data/reading-data-api.md

 Note that `State` is not included in the JSON as its value is the default value.

 #### Example request
-To reverse the direction of the request, set reversed to true.
-The following request will return up to 100 events starting at 13:00 and extending back toward the start of the stream:
+To reverse the direction of the request, set `reversed` to `true`.
+The following request returns up to 100 events starting at 13:00 and extending back toward the start of the stream:
  ```text
     GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data
 		?startIndex=2017-11-23T13:00:00Z&count=100&reversed=true